News

 Solid-State Circuits Conference (ISSCC) in Feb.
 2010

-- "An Ultra-Low-Power Interference-Robust IR-UWB Transceiver
+entitled - "An Ultra-Low-Power Interference-Robust IR-UWB Transceiver

 Chipset Using Self-Synchronizing OOK Modulation"